An Implemention of Two-Phase Image Segmentation using the Split Bregman Method: Experiments

-The segmentations obtained using these three methods are shown in Fig.~\ref{fig:algorithm-comparisons}.
+The segmentations obtained using these three methods are shown in Figure~\ref{fig:algorithm-comparisons}.
 As expected, the segmentation results from Otsu thresholding are noisy, because it does not have boundary or region regularization.
 The final results of the Chan-Vese segmentation are comparable to the results from our implementation of Bregman iterations.
+We include additional comparisons using images from~\cite{getreuer:CV,balarini:nes} in Figures~\ref{fig:more-comparisons-1} and~\ref{fig:more-comparisons-2}.
 Note that the $\mu$ weight of the boundary length penalty in the Chan-Vese model, as well as our $\lambda$ data weight, can be adjusted to obtain smoother (or less smooth) segmentations.
-The level set minimization of the Chan-Vese segmentation using \cite{getreuer:CV} took many more iterations than our Bregman algorithm solutions (which had motivated this later approach).
+The level set minimization of the Chan-Vese segmentation using~\cite{getreuer:CV} took many more iterations than our Bregman algorithm solutions (which had motivated this later approach).
 We should still note that the computational cost and the number of iterations of the Chan-Vese algorithm depend very much on the values of $tol$, $maxiter$, and $dt$, so it can be considerably higher or lower.
-In any case, the C++ implementation was very efficient and fast. \\
+In any case, the C++ implementation was very efficient and fast.